grafana/scenes/docusaurus/docs/advanced-adhoc-fIlters.md

 ### Step 1.
 Create the AdHocFilterSet

-Start by defining the AdHocFilterSet.
+Start by defining the `AdHocFilterSet`.

 ```ts
 const filterSet = new AdHocFilterSet({